 Post-Op Lymphatic Massage

-Post-op lymphatic massage can be an effective treatment for pain, swelling, scarring, and accelerated healing after surgery.
+Post-op lymphatic massage can be an effective treatment for pain, swelling, scarring, and accelerated healing after surgeries like:

 Post-operative massage helps you heal faster after surgery by improving circulation of blood and movement of lymph.